xp4xbox/Python-Keylogger/readme.md

 3. Run `python setup.py` to build the .exe.
 4. Open the `dist` folder and run the compiled .exe.

 > NOTE: Env Variables such as `%userprofile%` and `%tmp%` are allowed in the log path.
-> NOTE: If sending logs to a gmail account, that account must have allowed access for less secure apps.
+Also, if sending logs to a gmail account, that account must have allowed access for less secure apps.

 ## Uninstallation